bon-ami/ezcomm/README.md

  - Run it with "-h" to show command line parameters.
  - Run it with "-flow" parameter with flow file name to run with no graphical UI but the script only.
 Refer to sample*.xml to check how to write a flow script.

+## Code Building

+For requirement on version of Go, refer to go.mod under root directory, and guiFyne, if GUI is needed.

+### CMD builds

+Run `build.sh` or `build.bat` under cmd directory, on Linux or Windows, respectively.<BR>
+Both EZComm_cmd for Linux and EZComm_cmd.exe for Windows will be generated with `build.sh`.<BR>

+A parameter is version number in form of X.X.X, which defaults to 0.0.0.
+This is optional for `build.sh`.<BR>
+If it exists, another optional parameter is build number.
+It defaults to current date for `build.sh`.

+### GUI builds

+Refer to [Fyne](https://docs.fyne.io/) for more details on this GUI solution.

+Prequisites
+ - GCC is required.
+Refer to [Prerequisites of Fyne](https://docs.fyne.io/started/) for different platforms.
+ - Run `go install fyne.io/fyne/v2/cmd/fyne@latest`
+ - Run `go install github.com/fyne-io/fyne-cross@latest` if cross compiling is needed.

+Build script
+ - Run `build.sh` under guiFyne directory.

+### batch build for GUI on Windows, Liunx and Android, and CMD on Windows and Linux

+Run `build.sh` under root directory.
+If a version in form of X.X.X is provided as a parameter, it will be used and it will be retail build, otherwise, it is a debug buid by default.
+In case a version is provided, a build number can be provided furthermore.

+### WEB builds

+[Fyne declares to support web builds](https://docs.fyne.io/started/webapp), which I have not verified yet.

 ## Issues, Security & Tests